TA-Softies/ta-wiki/guides/mac/utm-setup.md

 # Install Windows
 {:.no_toc}

+{: .note }
-{% include callout.html content="This section is under construction and will be updated soon." type="info" %}
+> This section is under construction and will be updated soon.

 # Set up Windows
 {:.no_toc}